 10. Garbicz Festival

-Famous Techno DJs from all over the world
+Famous techno DJs from all over the world

 Garbicz offers a mix of electronic music styles on several stages.
-On previous editions techno-DJs like RØDHÅD, Seth Troxler, AndHim and Ricardo Villalobos have been performing here.
-This means you can expect music similar to the techno-clubs in Berlin.
-The ticket-prices of Garbicz are a bit higher than the other festivals in this list but visiting a concert of these legendary DJs will also cost you 40€ at least.
-Interesting fact: Taking photos on this techno festival is strictly forbidden.
+On previous editions, techno DJs like RØDHÅD, Seth Troxler, AndHim and Ricardo Villalobos have been performing here.
+This means you can expect music similar to the techno clubs in Berlin.
+The ticket prices of Garbicz are a bit higher than the other festivals on this list, but visiting a concert of these legendary DJs will also cost you €40 at least.
+Interesting fact: Taking photos at this techno festival is strictly forbidden.

 Why visit Garbicz Festival?